spirpinias/BWA-Mem/README.md

 BWA first needs to construct the FM-index for the reference genome (the index command).

+It is important to note that the BWA documentation online is not always up to date with the current parameters.
+The help text can be found [here](bwa_help_text.txt)

 ## Input data

 In **data** directory, tool searches for *.fastq.gz files.
 If a reference directory is not supplied, it is inferred by the location of \*.amb.